 This allows the Mets to score and then win the

 Series.
-It has become the most famous error in
+This will become the most famous error in

 Vintage NY Subway